howird/scivolt/0_meta/templates/4_endeavors_research.md

 ### Questions

 > 👉 _When exploring a particular research area you will have a lot of questions, some of which might become your research focus.
 It's good to collect them in one place.
-I've found [[QEC Template|QEC Method]] to be quite effective for answering questions effectively._
+I've found [QEC Method](QEC%20Template) to be quite effective for answering questions effectively._

 - [ ] **Question**:
   - **Evidence**: